sbiermann/public-transport-web-api-javaee/README.md

 The basic url of the following endpoints are publictransportapi/rest, so for example the provider endpoint URL is, publictransportapi/rest/provider.

 ### GET:  /provider
- With this endpoint you can get all existing provider which can be used as optional parameter, default provider is VAG Freiburg (Vagfr)
+ With this endpoint you can get all existing provider which can be used as optional parameter, default provider is Nahverkehr Baden-Württemberg (Nvbw)

 **Example:**
 /provider